PlanSnapper

 Why the Numbers Often Don't Match

-Assessor records, MLS listings, and appraisal reports can all differ -- sometimes by hundreds of square feet -- without any of them being incorrect by their own methodology.
+Assessor records, MLS listings, and appraisal reports can all differ, sometimes by hundreds of square feet, without any of them being incorrect by their own methodology.
 The discrepancy is usually definitional.
+See the full breakdown of square footage discrepancies in real estate for how to interpret and resolve them.

 ANSI Z765 defines GLA as above-grade, finished, heated area measured from the exterior.
 Assessors may use interior measurement, different inclusion rules, or building permit data.
 MLS figures entered by agents may include below-grade finished area, garages, or unheated spaces.
 A finished basement showing up in one source and not another accounts for the majority of large discrepancies.

-Upload any to-scale floor plan, trace the perimeter, and get a calculated GLA in minutes.
-No install, no account required.
+Upload a floor plan, trace the perimeter, and get a calculated GLA in minutes.
+ANSI Z765 methodology.
+No software to install, works in any browser.

 Related Reading